swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

 Many command plugins will invoke tools using subprocesses in order to do the actual work.
 A plugin can use the Foundation module’s `Process` API to invoke executables, after using the PackagePlugin module's `PluginContext.tool(named:)` API to obtain the full path of the command line tool in the local file system.

 Plugins can also use Foundation APIs for reading and writing files, encoding and decoding JSON, and other actions.

+The arguments are a literal array of strings that the user specified when invoking the plugin.
+Plugins that operate on individual targets or products would typically support a `--target` or `--product` option that allows users to specify the names of targets or products to operate on in the package to which the plugin command is applied.

 #### Accessing Package Manager Services